 Terrorism involves a gross violation of fundamental rights.
-From the Troubles in Northern Ireland in the 1970s and 80s to the events of 9/11 and 7/7 and, more recently – events in Syria, Paris and Woolwich – the UK has been challenged by terrorist violence.
+From the Troubles in Northern Ireland in the 1970s and 80s, to the events of 9/11/2001 in the US and 7/7/2005 and, more recently, events in Syria, Paris and elsewhere, the UK has been challenged by terrorist violence.

 However, human rights are also threatened by disproportionate counter-terrorism measures, especially those passed during an emergency.
 Detention without trial, virtual house arrest, stop and search without reasonable suspicion, deportation to countries where torture is used – these are just some of the measures that the UK government has introduced over time in order to deal with the threat of terrorism.